trimble-oss/website-modus.trimble.com/content/components/mobile/accordions/_index.md

 ## Overview

 Accordions are containers that expand to reveal content progressively to limit the amount of information on the page or in a section to reduce clutter.
 The content can be expanded and collapsed based on the user's interest.
+Accordion (aka Expansion panel) — is a vertically stacked, full-width, list of options that can expand/collapse to reveal or hide more associated content.

 ## Usage